Soul Mining: Release and promotion

 "This Is the Day" was released ahead of the album as a single on 2 September 1983, but like the previous singles, it performed poorly in the UK, peaking at number 71.

 Soul Mining was released on 21 October 1983.
 The album was released with several different track listings, depending on the format and the territory.
 In the UK and Europe the album had seven tracks and ended with "Giant", as Johnson had intended.
 Early pressings of the original UK vinyl album included a free 12" single of an extended remix of "Perfect", with "Fruit of the Heart" and "Soup of Mixed Emotions" as the B-sides (catalogue number XPR 1250).
 However, in the US a record company executive decided that seven songs was not enough for a full album, and a re-recorded version of "Perfect" was added to the US version of Soul Mining, as well as some versions of the Canadian release, much to Johnson's annoyance.
 This extra track was also included on the album when it was first released on CD in June 1987, in both the UK and the US.
 In Australia and New Zealand, the album contained nine tracks, with "Fruit of the Heart" closing side one and "Perfect" at the end of side two.
 It was not until the The's early albums were remastered and reissued in 2002 that Johnson finally succeeded in having Soul Mining reissued without "Perfect", as originally intended.

 The US cassette version also included extended mixes of "I've Been Waitin' for Tomorrow (All of My Life)" and "This Is the Day" added on to the end of each side of the cassette.

-The UK cassette version contained the original seven-track album on side one, and "Perfect" and five other extra tracks on side two, which had originally been recorded for The Pornography of Despair.
-"Three Orange Kisses from Kazan" and "Waitin' for the Upturn" were released as B-sides on the "Uncertain Smile" single, "Mental Healing Process" was on the B-side of "This Is the Day", and a version of "The Nature of Virtue" appeared on the B-side of "Perfect".
-"Fruit of the Heart" was an instrumental track.
-To date these five songs have never appeared anywhere on CD.
+The UK cassette version contained the original seven-track album on side one, with "Perfect" plus five other extra tracks on side two.
+It is generally assumed that these tracks had originally been recorded for the unreleased project The Pornography of Despair.
+The extra tracks are "Three Orange Kisses from Kazan", "The Nature of Virtue", "Mental Healing Process", "Waitin' for the Upturn", and "Fruit of the Heart".
+The tracks were all later used as B-sides on various The The single and promo releases, or on film/soundtrack compilation releases, although "Waitin' for the Upturn" is the only track never to have appeared on CD.

-The 2014 2-LP "30th Anniversary Deluxe Edition" boxset of Soul Mining includes an authentic vinyl reproduction of the 1983 release, with audio remastered in 2013 (overseen by Matt Johnson at Abbey Road Studios), and is expanded with a second vinyl containing alternate versions, 12"'s and remixes, intended to complete a "purist album experience".
+The 2014 2-LP "30th Anniversary Deluxe Edition" box set of Soul Mining includes an authentic vinyl reproduction of the 1983 release, with audio remastered in 2013 (overseen by Matt Johnson at Abbey Road Studios), and is expanded with a second vinyl containing alternate versions, 12"'s and remixes, intended to complete a "purist album experience".